corinwagen/chromatics/README.md

 This library is released under a GPL 3.0 license: see ``LICENSE.txt`` for more details

-*Corin Wagen, Eugene Kwan, and Spencer McMinn, 2022*
+*Corin Wagen, Eugene Kwan, Spencer McMinn, and Eric Jacobsen, 2022*